Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 The Leo room should have several tiny mirrors along the walls to reflect natural light.
 The windows should be open throughout the day and without concealment.

 The furniture should be wood and it should all be fairly tall.
-Your mattress shouldn't rest directly on the floor.
+Your mattress shouldn’t rest directly on the floor.
 The furniture should look ornate.
 The headboard of your bed should look like a throne chair.
-If you want to use metal, use something that is gold or a yellow color.
+If you want to use metal, use something that is gold or yellowish.
 You could spray paint metal to look yellow, gold, or bronze.